Blog

 • Was I lacking maturity?

 The purpose of this reflection is not to create excuses but rather to heighten your awareness about factors that negatively affected your academic record.
-After pinpointing the relevant issues, you must decide how to mitigate them.
-For most applicants, this includes a combination of the following tactics:
+After pinpointing the relevant issues, you can then make an action plan to mitigate them.
+For most applicants, this plan includes a combination of the following tactics:

-• Invest more time preparing for standardized testing (achieving an above-average test score is the best way to offset a weak academic record).
+• Invest more time preparing for standardized testing, because achieving an above-average test score is the best way to offset a weak academic record.

-• Pursue professional certifications (e.g., CPA, CFA Charter, Six Sigma).
+• Pursue a well-recognized professional certification (e.g., CPA, CFA Charter, Six Sigma).

 • Write an optional essay (download our free Optional Essays Guide).